Shortcuts

 “But what if you get lost?”
 I asked.

-I do not know how long I waited for, but it wasn’t just minutes, but it wasn’t hours and hours.
+I do not know how long I waited.
+It wasn’t minutes, but it wasn’t hours and hours.

-I wondered how long I should wait for, and what I should do if I got a point where I felt =I’d waited too long, but all my thoughts were abstract.
+I wondered how long I should wait, and what I should do if I got a point where I felt I’d waited too long.
+But all my thoughts were abstract.
 Unreal.

-All I was certain of was I could wait a long time.
+All I was certain about was that I could wait a long time.

-“Dad!”, Danny said, half-crying, “I went in.
+“Dad!”
+Danny said, half-crying.
+“I went in.
 I know I shouldn’t have.
-Then the door was locked and I couldn’t get back.
+And then the door was locked and I couldn’t get back.
 I waited for such a long time.
 I didn’t move.
 I didn’t go into the forest – there were things in it.
 I could hear them.
 I’m so sorry.
 I won’t do it again.
 I won’t go in the short cuts ever again.”

-Then we were all crying and hugging, in a way we had never done before until we remembered where we were and the people waiting for us.
+We were crying and hugging, in a way we had never done before, until we remembered where we were and the people waiting for us.

 …

-Later that evening, Danny in bed, the police gone and the village quiet, just before we all turned in, Jess came to find me.
+Later that evening, after Danny was in bed, and the police had gone, the village finally quiet, Jess came to find me just before we all turned in.

 “Danny had these,” she said, and slipped two pieces of paper into my hand; a child’s library card and an old, paper driving license.
 “He says they were outside that green door.
-He said that’s why he thought it would be OK to go in.”
+That’s why he thought it would be OK to go in.”

 …